 According to the American Academy of Cosmetic Dentistry (AACD), a veneer is a "thin piece of porcelain used to re-create the natural look of teeth, while also providing strength and resilience comparable to natural tooth enamel."
 They are custom made to the contour of your teeth and are bonded to the tooth's original enamel during a series of in-office procedures.

 Why are Veneers Used in Dentistry?

 Veneers are a less intrusive option than crowns or braces.
 According to the British Dental Health Foundation, veneers can be used to close gaps or correct small misalignments.
 Patients also choose veneers as a cosmetic solution to enhance the brightness of their teeth and to straighten their smile, correcting issues like discoloration, fractures, or chips.

 The most commonly used material for veneers are the conventional porcelain veneer and Lumineers and composite resin veneers.
 AACD, porcelain veneers are preferable for correcting issues of shape or color and can last anywhere from 10 to 20 years.
-They can cost anywhere from $800 USD to $2,000 USD per tooth depending on what part of the United States you live in, which can be a major expense for most consumers, so it's important to know they will need to be replaced eventually.

 The typical process takes one to two appointments.
 If the veneer is prefabricated it usually takes one appointment and if the laboratory is creating the veneer it takes two appointments.
 We will focus on highlighting placement of the porcelain veneer created by the laboratory: